 This post contains affiliate links.
 As an Amazon affiliate, I earn on qualifying purchases.

 Easy, Healthy Smoothies

-You guys know I love a good smoothie (just look at the ones I made with Banana and Coffee or Mango flavors!).
+You guys know I love a good smoothie (just look at the ones I made with Banana and Coffee, Banana Orange, or Mango flavors!).
 They’re just so great for getting extra good stuff in during the day, plus they’re absolutely delicious.